Committees

 *For more information on, or to become a member of, the Leadership Charlotte Steering committee, email Bob White at

-BWhite@CharlotteCountyChamber.org, Charlotte County Chamber of Commerce Executive Director.
+BWhite@CharlotteCountyChamber.org, Charlotte County Chamber of Commerce Chief Executive Officer.

 Testimonials